teuben/GBT-EDGE/README.md

 used to play with the gridding step, viz.

      make NGC0001
      ./reduce.py -s NGC0001

 and skipping the calibration.
+If you want to run the calibration, and have downloaded the GBTWeather data, use

+    ./reduce.py -g 1 NGC0001

+this also ensures only session 1 is used, in case you have them all.

-# Masking
+## Masking

 For baseline fitting it is useful to know where the signal is expected.
 Using the -M flag you can place a mask file in **masks/mask_GAL.fits**, which should contain 0's, and 1's where we expect signal.